Model 1913 Cavalry Saber: Adoption

 Patton's 1914 manual "Saber Exercise 1914" outlined a system of training for both mounted and on-foot use of the saber.

 Patton's thoughts were expressed in his 1913 report "The Form and Use of the Saber".
 He expanded on his "Saber Exercise 1914" manual the next year, at the request of his students at the Mounted Service School in Fort Riley, Kansas, with the publication of "Diary of the Instructor in Swordsmanship":

 In the Peninsula War the English nearly always used the sword for cutting.
 The French dragoons, on the contrary, used only the point which, with their long straight swords, almost always caused a fatal wound.
 This made the English protest that the French did not fight fair.
 Marshal Saxe wished to arm the French cavalry with a blade of a triangular cross section so as to make the use of the point obligatory.
 At Wagram, when the cavalry of the guard passed in review before a charge, Napoleon called to them, "Don't cut!
 The point!
 The point!"

-This weapon, the last sword issued to U.S. cavalry, was never used as intended.
-At the beginning of U.S. involvement in World War I, several American cavalry units armed with sabers were sent to the front, but they were held back.

-The character of war had changed, making horse-mounted troops easy prey for enemy troops equipped with Gewehr 98 rifles and Maschinengewehr 08 machine guns.
-Cavalrymen who saw combat did so dismounted, using their horses only to travel, similar to mounted infantry.
+This weapon, the last sword issued to U.S. cavalry, was never used as intended, and was already militarily obsolete.
+After American entry into World War I, several cavalry units armed with sabers were sent to the front.
+However, they were held back as the character of war had changed; mounted troops were useful in only limited circumstances and easy prey for enemy troops equipped with Gewehr 98 rifles, Maschinengewehr 08 machine guns, and artillery.
+Cavalrymen who saw combat did so dismounted, using their horses only to travel in a manner similar to mounted infantry.

-In any case, when it was issued, it was already militarily obsolete because modern warfare did not allow the cavalry charges for which it was intended.
-In April 1934, the Assistant Adjutant General of the Army, Brigadier General Edgar Thomas Conley, on behalf of the Adjutant General James Fuller McKinley, ordered that sabers be discontinued as an item of issue to the cavalry and that they be "completely discarded" as cavalry weapons.

-Their use except as a ceremonial item by officers was to end at once, they were to be stored pending further instructions, and all references to them were to be removed from future tables of organization and equipment of cavalry units.
+In April 1934, the Assistant Adjutant General of the Army, Brigadier General Edgar Thomas Conley, on behalf of the Adjutant General James Fuller McKinley, ordered that sabers be discontinued as an item of issue to the cavalry, and that they be "completely discarded" as cavalry weapons.
+Their use except as ceremonial items by officers was to end at once, they were to be stored pending further instructions, and all references to them were to be removed from future tables of organization and equipment of cavalry units.